Smallsword Symposium

 Local Amenities

-Whether its breakfast, lunch or dinner, drinks and snacks, or essential supplies, there’s a wealth of options to choose from within Edinburgh.
+Whether it’s breakfast, lunch or dinner; drinks and snacks; or essential supplies, there’s a wealth of options to choose from within Edinburgh.
 Near the Grassmarket you’ll find a huge selection of shops, cafes, restaurants and bars offering lots of culinary choice.
 Explore a bit further and the possibilities are endless!
 Whatever you’re looking for, there’s something for everyone and the majority of establishments are happy to cater for any special dietary requirements.

 What to Bring